carbon-design-system/sveld/README.md

 npx sveld --json --markdown
 ```

+If no entry point can be resolved (no `package.json#svelte` field and no `--entry`), the CLI exits `1` and prints the reason to `stderr`.
+If `src/index.js` happens to exist relative to your working directory, sveld falls back to it and prints a one-line note asking you to set `package.json#svelte` (or `--entry`) instead of relying on the fallback.

 ### CI: API-drift checks (`--check`)

 `--check` diffs the parsed component API against a committed `COMPONENT_API.json` snapshot, assigns a semver bump to each change, and exits `1` when it finds a breaking change.